plasne/fast-delete/README.md

 ## Future Enhancements

-* I would like to add a RegExp tester instead of simply prefix to be more flexible.
+-   I would like to add a RegExp tester instead of simply prefix to be more flexible.

+-   Sean Elliott suggested changing the iteration to prefix + [A-Z][0-9] and running multiple threads for that iteration.
+Using multiple threads for iteration should keep the buffer more full.